 - More information

-The purpose of the Freedom of Information Act 1982, (“the FOI Act”) is to give members of the public rights of access to information held by the Australian Government.
+The purpose of the FOI Act is to give members of the public rights of access to information held by the Australian Government.
 Under the FOI Act, members of the public can seek access to documents held by IPEA.

 Requests to access documents from IPEA must: